Slow cooker and other potluck recipes

 I have church people over a lot and I like to have an easy pot roast (I get chuck roast).
 I buy the roast, then fill the pan with water, the roast, packaged pre-peeled baby carrots, half a large onion, and if I have a big enough pan, I toss in a ton of red baby potatoes with spots removed and most of peeling still intact and cut in half.
 I bake it at 400 degrees for an hour.
 When done, I place the meat on a plate and slice it.
 Then I place the potatoes, carrots, and onions on the other side.
 Add a salad, bread of some type, and fruit/dessert.
 Or you can also do mashed potatoes and gravy in lieu of the red potatoes.

 Low Carb Crock Pot Recipes

 To the person who wanted a quick, inexpensive meal for company, this one is a hit at work.
-We have it about once a week and I shop for the ingredients from my local Save-a-Lot, so it feeds 6 to 7 for about $10.
+We have it about once a week and I shop for the ingredients from my local Save-a-Lot.

 1 bag of chicken tenders or boneless breasts

 4 cans cream of chicken soup (low sodium if desired)